anbagam1999/web/content/be-a-volunteer.md

 # Who can apply the program?

-You can spread the cheer by becoming a volunteer at Anbagam.
+You can spread the cheer by becoming a volunteer at Anagama.
 Students from Colleges & Universities, Employees from corporates & companies, Foreigners for social service.
+For volunteering please mail to us at <a href="mailto:team@anbagam.org" target="_blank">team@anbagam.org</a>

 </section><section>